As a writer, I have a serious problem, and I call it my first chapter.

 After all, it is the 10-20 pages that an agent will read to determine whether or not they care about you.
 It is the 10-20 pages that an editor will read to determine whether or not they care about your book.
-It is the 10-20… just kidding, it’s the 1-2 pages a reader will read to determine whether or not your book goes back onto the shelf or into their shopping cart.
+It is the 10-20… just kidding… it’s the 1-2 first paragraphs a reader will read to determine whether or not your book goes back onto the shelf or into their shopping cart.

 You could have the greatest novel of all time, full of memorable characters, twisty plot developments, and fantastical settings, but none of this matters if readers feel no urge to go beyond page 10.